farazshaikh/d1/README.md

-# Proposal: D1 — The DeFi Execution Layer for Dplx
+# Proposal: D1 — The DeFi Execution Layer for DPLX

 ## 1. Vision

-**Duplex** is a Bitcoin-like chain secured by *Proof of Useful Work* (PoUW), where consensus is based on matrix multiplication lottery mechanics.
-While Duplex inherits the robustness and simplicity of Bitcoin, it lacks programmability.
+**DPLX** is a Bitcoin-like chain secured by *Proof of Useful Work* (PoUW), where consensus is based on matrix multiplication lottery mechanics.
+While DPLX inherits the robustness and simplicity of Bitcoin, it lacks programmability.

-**D1** is designed as the **DeFi execution chain for Duplex**, leveraging the Solana Virtual Machine (SVM) to enable high-throughput smart contracts.
+**D1** is designed as the **DeFi execution chain for DPLX**, leveraging the Solana Virtual Machine (SVM) to enable high-throughput smart contracts.
 By bridging Bitcoin liquidity and other cross-chain assets into D1, we create a programmable Layer 1 environment tailored for DeFi.

 **Objective**: Build a permissioned, SVM-based Layer 1 chain that evolves toward decentralization, supporting custody, payments, on-chain order books, and yield primitives — while unlocking the world’s newest untapped liquidity: Dplx.